htcondor/htcondor/docs/man-pages/htcondor.rst

 --------------

  **htcondor -h**, **htcondor -\-help**
      Display the help message.
-Can also be specified after any verb to display the options available for each verb.
+Can also be specified after any noun or verb to display the options available for each noun or verb.
  **htcondor -q ...**
      Reduce verbosity of log messages.
  **htcondor -v ...**
      Increase verbosity of log messages.

 A noun-specific verb appears after each noun; the verbs are sorted by noun in the list, which includes with their individual option flags.